a1gemmel/Exemplar-Assembler-Error-Comparer/README.txt

 Made for use for CS241.

 This script makes testing less of a hassle, works similar to runSuite from CS246.
-It must be used in the school linux environment in order to access cs241.binasm
+It must be used in the school linux environment in order to access cs241.binasm.
+I've been using all the assembly programs from a1 and a2 as test data for my assembler as a sanity check.

 NOTE: Not entirely useful for testing invalid input